yaph/logya/docs/development.rst

 Development
 ===========

-Set the `Contributing guidelines <https://github.com/yaph/logya/blob/master/CONTRIBUTING.rst>`_ if you want to help with Logya development.
+See the `Contributing guidelines <https://github.com/yaph/logya/blob/master/CONTRIBUTING.rst>`_ if you want to help with Logya development.